kylec725/dotfiles/README.md

-# arch
-Arch Linux Dotfiles
+# Arch Linux Dotfiles
+Collection of configuration files on my arch system for stuff such as:
+- i3-gaps
+- neovim
+- termite
+- bash